fixie-ai/fixie-sdk-js/docs/index.md

 * 6. You can also talk to deployed agents directly at [app.fixie.ai](http://app.fixie.ai)
 * 7. For local development and testing, you can also run your agent locally with `fixie agent serve`.
 This is easier for debugging what’s happening when things go wrong.
 This will create a tunnel to your local machine.
 After running serve, open a new terminal window and talk to the agent just like in step 5.

-Example of querry using SDK:
+Example of query using SDK:

 ```py
 import fixieai